phkim14/288clouds-hugo/2020-03-20-vra8-nsxt-existing-security-group-using-segment-port-tags.md

 {{<image src="step6.png" linked="true">}}

 ### Create and Configure Blueprint
-7. Go to "Blueprints" and Click "+ NEW" to create a new blueprint. (or you can choose to use an existing blueprint and skip this section).
+7. Go to "Blueprints" and Click "+ NEW" to create a new blueprint (or you can choose to use an existing blueprint and skip this section).
 8. Give a name to the blueprint and choose a project.
 9. Drag on a Cloud Agnostic Machine and a NSX Network onto the canvas. <b>Note that you do not need to add the Security Group object to the blueprint.</b>
 10. Connect the Cloud Agnostic Machine to the NSX Network on the canvas.